physrisk/website-source/articles/2011/burst-statistics-non-linear-stochastic-models.md

 HTML5 applet {#applet}
 -----------

-[html5-interactive
+[html5-interactive width="520" height="515" mode="iframe"
-url="/uploads/models/grk-return-model/bursts.html"
-width="515" height="515" mode="iframe"]
+url="/uploads/models/grk-return-model/bursts.html"]

 If you came here to find the previously used Java applet, it is still available